top of page

 The Atlanta Pipe Band

-Having recently entered its 52nd year, the Atlanta Pipe Band continues to further the great tradition of Scottish music and culture through performance and education.
+Now in its 55th year, the Atlanta Pipe Band continues to further the great tradition of Scottish music and culture through performance and education.

 The APB story begins in 1967, a few years before the band’s official founding in 1970.
 Henry Franz, a young Emory University student and bagpiper, was photographed playing his instrument by the Atlanta Journal Constitution.
 A couple of other pipers saw the article and reached out.
 Word began to spread in Atlanta’s Scottish community that there was a new band forming.
 Others joined in, and before long, APB was established!